fukamachi/cl-dbi/README.markdown

 * disconnect [&lt;dbi-connection&gt;] =&gt; T or NIL
 * execute-using-connection

-And these methods may be overrided if needed.
+These methods can be overriden if needed.

 * prepare
 * fetch-using-connection